cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 [^6]: https://peras.cardano-scaling.org/docs/reports/tech-report-2#resources-impact-of-peras

 The impact of Peras upon nodes falls into four categories: [network](#network), [CPU](#cpu), [memory](#memory), and [storage](#persistent-storage).
-We have provided [evidence](#votes--certificates) that the CPU time required to construct and verify votes and certificates is much smaller than the duration of a voting round.
-Similarly, the [memory](#memory) needed to cache votes and certificates and the [disk space](#persistent-storage) needed to persist certificates is trivial compared to the memory needed for the UTXO set and the disk needed for the blocks.
+[Evidence](#votes--certificates) is provided that the CPU time required to construct and verify votes and certificates is much smaller than the duration of a voting round.
+Similarly, the [memory](#memory) needed to cache votes and certificates and the [disk space](#persistent-storage) needed to persist certificates are trivial compared to that needed for the UTXO set and the disk needed for the blocks.

-On the networking side, our [ΔQ studies](#vote-diffusion) demonstrate that diffusion of Peras votes and certificates consumes minimal bandwidth and would not interfere with other node operations such as memory-pool and block diffusion.
-However, [diffusion of votes and certificates](#network-traffic) across a network will still have a noticeable impact on the _volume_ of data transfer, in the order of 20%, which might translate to increased operating costs for nodes deployed in cloud providers.
+On the networking side, [the ΔQ studies](#vote-diffusion) demonstrate that diffusion of Peras votes and certificates consumes minimal bandwidth and would not interfere with other node operations such as memory-pool and block diffusion.
+However, [diffusion of votes and certificates](#network-traffic) across a network will still have a noticeable impact on the _volume_ of data transfer, on the order of 20%, which might translate to increased operating costs for nodes deployed in cloud providers.

 The remainder of this section outlines the use cases for Peras, discusses its mitigation of attacks, and summarizes it resource requirements.